Elijah Anderson (sociologist): Biography

 For three years, he conducted an ethnographic study of the Black men who frequented a corner bar and liquor store on Chicago's South Side.
 His resulting PhD dissertation was based on extensive qualitative fieldwork and directed by Gerald D. Suttles and Howard S. Becker.
 Eventually, it was published by the University of Chicago Press in 1978 as A Place on the Corner: A Study of Black Street Corner Men and is considered a classic work in the field of sociology.

 For this ethnographic study, Anderson became immersed in the lives of the men at "Jelly's," the fictitious name he gave to the bar and liquor store in the South Side ghetto.
 During his fieldwork, he became deeply concerned about the social organization of the setting and particularly how the men "made and remade their social order" in everyday life.
 He examined and analyzed the issues of status and identity along "the color line," work that ultimately became the germ of Anderson's body of work and his future contributions to the field of sociology.

 Over his career, Anderson has written numerous articles and book chapters, produced five edited volumes, and conducted five major ethnographic studies, beginning with his PhD dissertation, which the University of Chicago Press published as A Place on the Corner (1978), a study of the ways in which Black street corner men came together night after night to make and remake their local social order.

 This study was followed by ethnographic work he conducted in Philadelphia, including Streetwise (1990), Code of the Street (1999), The Cosmopolitan Canopy (2011), and Black in White Space (2022).
-Each of these works builds on the previous ones, producing a virtual ethnographic history of the nation's urban environment.
+Each of these works builds on findings of the previous ones, producing a “body of work” that serves as a virtual ethnographic history of the nation’s urban environment.

-After completing his original study of the Chicago ghetto, Anderson conducted an ethnographic study of Philadelphia’s Powelton Village, a racially mixed but gentrifying neighborhood adjacent to the inner-city ghetto of Mantua in West Philadelphia.
-For this work, he wanted to understand why so many middle-class white people settled and remained in a neighborhood that most white people residing outside the area considered too close to concentrations of Black people and labeled as “dangerous.”
+After completing his original study of the Chicago ghetto, Anderson conducted an ethnographic study of Philadelphia’s Powelton Village, a racially mixed, gentrifying neighborhood adjacent to the inner-city ghetto of Mantua in West Philadelphia.
+For this work, he wanted to understand why so many middle-class white people settled and remained in a neighborhood that most white people residing outside the area considered too close to concentrations of Black people many labeled as “dangerous.”